-- 59. Thus, rather than warning patients and physician that the use of Levaquin may result in permanent nerve damage, Defendants instead adopted a warning that misleadingly indicated such damage was rare and in any event could be avoided by simply discontinuing the drug upon the onset of certain symptoms. - 60.
-Defendants' failure to adequately warn physicians resulted in (1) patients receiving Levaquin instead of another acceptable and adequate non-fluoroquinolone antibiotic, sufficient to treat the illness for which Plaintiff presented to the provider; (2) and physicians failing to warn and instruct consumers about the risk of peripheral nervous system injuries associated with Levaquin. - 61.
-The failure of Defendants to include appropriate warnings in the label as published to the medical community also resulted in an absence of adequate warnings in patient information presented directly to consumers, either as part of samples packages or as part of the prescription they received from retail pharmacies. - 62.
-Despite Defendants' knowledge and failure to adequately warn Plaintiff and physicians of the above, Defendants continue to market Levaquin as a first line therapy for common bronchitis, sinusitis and other non-life threatening bacterial infections, conditions for which many other safer antibiotics are available. - 63.
-In August of 2013, after mounting evidence of the relationship between fluoroquinolones and severe, long-term peripheral neuropathy, the FDA determined that the existing warning regarding peripheral nerve damage was inadequate.
+57. Thus, rather than warning patients and physician that the use of Levaquin may result in permanent nerve damage, Defendants instead adopted a warning that misleadingly indicated such damage was rare and in any event could be avoided by simply discontinuing the drug upon the onset of certain symptoms.

+58. Defendants' failure to adequately warn physicians resulted in (1) patients receiving Levaquin instead of another acceptable and adequate non-fluoroquinolone antibiotic, sufficient to treat the illness for which Plaintiff presented to the providers; (2) and physicians failing to warn and instruct consumers about the risk of peripheral nervous system injuries associated with Levaquin.

+59. The failure of Defendants to include appropriate warnings in the label as published to the medical community also resulted in an absence of adequate warnings in patient information presented directly to consumers, either as part of samples packages or as part of the prescription they received from retail pharmacies.

+60. Despite Defendants' knowledge and failure to adequately warn Plaintiff and physicians of the above, Defendants continue to market Levaquin as a first line therapy for common bronchitis, sinusitis and other non-life threatening bacterial infections, conditions for which many other safer antibiotics are available.

+61. In August of 2013, after mounting evidence of the relationship between fluoroquinolones and severe, long-term peripheral neuropathy, the FDA determined that the existing warning regarding peripheral nerve damage was inadequate.
 On August 15, 2013, an updated warning was issued in which the risk of rapid onset of irreversible peripheral neuropathy was finally included.
-The updated warning also removed the statement that nerve

-27 28 damage occurred only in rare cases.
+The updated warning also removed the statement that nerve damage occurred only in rare cases.

+62. Notwithstanding this updated 2013 label change, the label for Levaquin remains inadequate and confusing regarding the risk of developing irreversible peripheral neuropathy following the use of Levaquin.

+63. For instance, the Levaquin label currently states under the "Warnings and Precautions" section of the first page as follows: "Peripheral neuropathy: discontinue immediately if symptoms occur in order to prevent irreversibility (5.8)."
+This statement implies to physicians and patients that, if the patient stops using the drug immediately after symptoms occur, the symptoms are reversible.
+However, in section 5.8, the label states that "Symptoms [of peripheral neuropathy] may occur soon after initiation of LEVAQUIN® and may be irreversible."
+This later statement conflicts with the earlier statement by implying that no matter whether the patient stops using the drug immediately after experiencing symptoms, the symptoms may be permanent.
+It is inconsistent to advise physicians and patients in one section of the label that the symptoms occur, but to advise physicians and patients in another section of the label that symptoms may be irreversible no matter whether they stop taking the drug immediately upon experiencing symptoms.

-64. In January of 2014, Ayad Ali published "Peripheral neuropathy and Guillainsyndrome risks associated with exposure to systemic fluoroquinolones: pharmacovigilance analysis" which reemphasized the link between fluoroquinolones and peripheral neuropathy and called for increased scrutiny of the risk-benefit of fluoroquinolone prescriptions.
+64. In January of 2014, Ayad Ali published "Peripheral neuropathy and Guillain-Barré syndrome risks associated with exposure to systemic fluoroquinolones: a pharmacovigilance analysis," which reemphasized the link between fluoroquinolones and peripheral neuropathy and called for increased scrutiny of the risk-benefit of fluoroquinolone prescriptions.
 The Ali paper also detailed the presence of strong safety signals dating back to at least 2005 regarding the potential for Levaquin and other fluoroquinolones to cause long-term, disabling peripheral neuropathy.